 We can assume or hope all who believe in God have faith that is foundational, an anchor that grounds our interactions and responses to all events.

 But what does it mean to have our faith tested?
-Is our faith only tested when bad things come our way?
+Is our faith only tested when unfortunate circumstances come our way?

-When "life is good" and things go our way, can we say our faith is strong or tested?
-When something unpleasant happens to us or to someone we care about, do we automatically say, "my faith is being tested?"
-Or, is our faith tested when we see a homeless person and question how to respond with some change, purchasing a hamburger or cup of coffee, or walking by?
+When "life is good" can we say our faith is strong or tested?
+When something unexpected happens to us or to someone we care about, do we automatically say, "my faith is being tested?"
+Or is our faith tested when we see a homeless person and question how to respond offering money, purchasing a hamburger or cup of coffee or walking by?